-At September 30, 2022, the Company's investments in RMBS consist solely of Agency RMBS.
-The Company's investments in RMBS may also include, from time to time, any of the following: CMOs, which are either loss share securities issued by Fannie Mae or Freddie Mac; or non-Agency RMBS, sometimes called "private label MBS," which are structured debt instruments representing interests in specified pools of mortgage loans subdivided into multiple classes, or tranches, of securities, with each tranche having different maturities or risk profiles and different ratings by one or more nationally recognized statistical rating organizations.
-All of the Company's RMBS are classified as available-for-sale and are, therefore, reported at fair value.
-Credit related impairment, if any, is included in provision (reversal) for credit losses on securities in the consolidated statements of income (loss).
-All other changes in fair value are recorded in other comprehensive income (loss).
+At March 31, 2023, the Company's investments in RMBS consist solely of Agency RMBS.
+The Company's investments in RMBS may also include, from time to time, any of the following: CMOs, which are either loss share securities issued by Fannie Mae or Freddie Mac; or non-Agency RMBS, sometimes called "private label MBS," which are structured debt instruments representing interests in specified pools of mortgage loans subdivided into multiple classes, or tranches, of securities, with each tranche having different maturities or risk profiles and different ratings by one or more nationally recognized statistical rating organizations ("NRSRO").